Mahatha0808/AI-ASSISTANT/README.md

-# AI-ASSISTANT
+# VoxAssist
-A virtual intelligence assistant with ai-enhanced speech recognition
+A intelligent assistant with enhanced speech recognition